jamalshee/javafxComboBox-Table/README.md

     }

 ```
-Edit your controller class so as  to call values from the fxml and java class.
+Edit your controller class so as  to call values from the fxml and Java class.

 ```
 public class FXMLDocumentController implements Initializable {